nantunes/pentaho-viz-sandbox/docs/platform/visual/analyzer-future-viz-api.md

 As of 7.1, the Pentaho platform ships with the future Visualization API, (internal) version 3.0-**beta**, **side-by-side** with the current version, 2.0.

-Analyzer now also supports visualizations of both formats, allowing you to evaluate and immediately take advantage of the future format, and to convert any custom visualizations of the current format at your own pace.
+Analyzer supports visualizations of both formats, allowing you to evaluate and immediately take advantage of the future format, and to convert any custom visualizations of the current format at your own pace.